teju81/rtabmap_essentials/README.md

 [ WARN] (2024-01-31 14:57:43.608) OdometryF2M.cpp:562::computeTransform() Registration failed: "Not enough inliers 0/20 (matches=50) between -1 and 626"
 ```

+## Building From Source

+If you want to modify rtabmap or even put in your own code to better understand the software that was built you will need to build rtabmap from source.
+Follow the below steps to build rtabmap from source.

+**Step 1:**

 References:
 1) https://github.com/IntelRealSense/realsense-ros/tree/ros1-legacy